 Dietary energy

-According to Public Health England, sugar intake in England is nearly three times the recommended limit, and that consumption of sugar and sugar-sweetened drinks is particularly high in school-age children.
+According to Public Health England2, sugar intake in England is nearly three times the recommended limit, with particularly high consumption among school-age children.

-On average, sugar contributes between 12% and 15% of our energy intake, whereas the Scientific Advisory Committee on Nutrition recommends that sugar should not exceed 5% of our total dietary energy.
+On average, sugar contributes between 12% and 15% of total energy intake, whereas the Scientific Advisory Committee on Nutrition recommends that sugar should not exceed 5%.3

-Eating too much sugar can lead to weight gain, which then increases the risk of heart disease, type 2 diabetes, stroke and some cancers.
+Excessive sugar consumption is linked to weight gain, which increases the risk of heart disease, type 2 diabetes, stroke, and some cancers.
 But sugar also alters our mood and provides feelings of being rewarded and euphoria; hence the comparison to illegal drugs.

 Reward system